a-inacio/edt-go/docs/a-golang-primer.md

 # A Golang primer

-To make the most of this library, it's essential to have a solid understanding of Go's capabilities.
+To make the most out of this library, it's essential to have a solid understanding of Go's capabilities.
 Familiarity with certain language and standard library features is crucial for achieving this goal.

 It is out of scope of this document to provide a complete Go tutorial, it is expected that you have some familiarity already or have other means to cover that requirement.

-This document aims to bring your attention to key aspects.
+This document aims to bring your attention to key aspects only.

+## Functions

+Functions in Go have a key part in the language design philosophy:

+- Can return multiple values.
+- Are first-class citizens (in short, they are treated as any other data type, thus assignable to a variable).
+- Can be defined as closures, thus capturing surrounding declared variables that can be accessed and modified even after the surrounding function returned.
+- Variable number of arguments with the ellipsis syntax (`...`).
+- Return values can be named

-## Coroutines
+### Coroutines

 Coroutines (aka goroutines) are lightweight threads of execution, managed by the Go runtime instead of the OS.
 Therefore, concurrent programming is natively supported.
 Communication is commonly achieved with `channels`.